The difference between a FTE and a salaried job: which is more profitable for you?

 • For FTEs, if you earn up to CZK 4,500 per month, a withholding tax of 15% applies, which your employer will pay on your behalf.

-However, once your earnings exceed these limits, the situation changes: advance tax starts to apply at the same rate (15%), but without the right to claim discounts.
+However, once earnings exceed these limits, the situation changes: advance tax starts to apply at the same rate (15%), but without the right to claim discounts.
 If you want to get money back from this tax, you have to file a tax return at the end of the year.
 You can claim the basic ratepayer’s allowance or other tax allowances and claim back any overpayment.

 With a signed tax return: